ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-news-175.md

 [**Startup Operator, Asia Ecosystem Growth**](https://boards.greenhouse.io/protocollabs/jobs/4382529004)**:** As a member of the Ecosystem Growth team at Protocol Labs, you’ll scope, lead and manage initiatives that help grow Filecoin storage providers in Asia, with an initial focus in China.
 Your work will span multiple areas, including business development, process improvement, project management, analytics, and more.
 In this role, you will work closely with the Ecosystem team’s leadership to structure and solve complex problems, then drive solutions forward across the organization. **Protocol Labs**, Remote.

-[**Community Manager**](https://valist.io/roles/community-manager.pdf): Valist is hiring a community manager to help expand outreach, community, and brand awareness.
-In this role, you will have a strong influence on our growth strategies, forge and develop great relationships with our community members and key partners, and create high quality content.
-You will be working closely with technical co-founders and engineers. **Valist**, Remote.
+[**Rust Engineer**](https://angel.co/company/fleekhq/jobs/1505997-rust-engineer-remote): Fleek is looking for an experienced and dedicated Rust Engineer to help build new canister-based products and services on Dfinity's Internet Computer. [**Fleek**](https://fleek.co/) is an Open Web developer platform with everything you need to build sites and apps on the new web and the underlying protocols that power it (Dfinity, Ethereum, IPFS, Filecoin, and more).
+From hosting, storage, gateways, domains, databases, and more, Fleek has everything you need to seamlessly build and manage Open Web sites. **Fleek**, Remote.

 [**Blockchain Engineering Lead**](https://jobs.lever.co/3box/bdbda170-a119-4842-84e8-e208b94f4c52): As 3Box Labs’ first Blockchain Engineer you will lead engineering, implementation and optimization of the Ceramic Blockchain and contribute to the overall cryptoeconomic design of the network.
 You'll tackle some of the most novel challenges in decentralized tech, work closely with our rapidly growing open source community and many of the best technologists in the world, and help reinvent how data is managed online. **3Box Labs**, Remote.